gbranchaud/artflipsaver-win/README.md

 This is a Windows screensaver that displays your top Rdio albums.

 ## Thanks
-* This project is a wrapper around the endenizen/artflip.
+* This project is a wrapper around endenizen/artflip#head .
 Thanks to his hard work.
 * A few refs that proved very useful:
   * [Creating a Screen Saver with C#](http://www.harding.edu/fmccown/screensaver/screensaver.html)
   * [Web Browser Control – Specifying the IE Version](http://weblog.west-wind.com/posts/2011/May/21/Web-Browser-Control-Specifying-the-IE-Version)